MunasheLC/Echo-Labs/docs/proposal/proposal.md

 ### Achievements

 > What functions will the project provide?
 Who will the users be?

-The Project will have the following features:
+Echo Labs will have the following features:

 **User Login**

 User logs in via username and password - which will be linked to a database.

-The 3 types of users are: **Student, tutor and lecturer.**
+The 3 types of users are: **Student, Tutor and Lecturer.**

 **User DashBoard**

-Once logged in, users have a set of lab rooms on a user dashboard Or a user may have a room code to use to access a specific lab.
+Once logged in, users have a set of lab rooms on a user dashboard

+Or a user may have a room code to use to access a specific lab.

 **Within the Lab room:**

 Students, tutors and lecturers will have an entire view of the active users within the room.

 **User Permissions**
-Users will have different permissions:

 **Student -** will have basic permissions, which will allow them to:

 * Request help from an admin
 * Video or Audio call an admin
 * Screen share an admin